Heprain/SEFFSal/README.md

     </em>
 </p>

-Test results of the above datasets can be downloaded from [Google Drive]().
+Test results of the above datasets(except for ablation experiments) can be downloaded from [Google Drive]().

 ## Reference
 You may want to cite: